AM-Designers/Leopard-Services/README.md

 ## Upcoming Features
 - Simple and Easy To Use
-- Responsive
+- Responsive Design
+- Generates Load Sheets Easily
 - Allows you to add bulk data for packages
+- API keys are not stored for safety purposes
 - Automatic Pickup Request button after bulk entry
-- Generates Load Sheets Easily